 - Promote efficacy, as measured through improved outcomes, and efficiency, as measured through reduced costs.

 While services integration is about bringing together different components and services, it does not mean that all services are integrated into one package or program.
-The World Health Organization refers to services integration as

 Resources to Learn More

 The report highlights findings from field research that defines the types of services integration models, describes strategies for integration, and provides example programs.

 This report describes the continuum of services integration models, including a framework of services delivery systems integration.